amulya-saini/SwimFunction/README.md

 2) Copy `config-template.ini` to `config.ini` and update the following:

-    - [EXPERIMENT DETAILS] names
+    - [EXPERIMENT DETAILS] experiment_name
+        - Active experiment name
-        - List of all experiments in the cache root
+        - Name of the subfolder containing the experiment data
     - [EXPERIMENT DETAILS] individuals_were_tracked
-        - Parallel list of booleans, whether fish identities are consistent between assays (if a fish is named F23 in assay 3, is it the exact same fish as the one named F23 in assay 5?
+        - Boolean, whether fish identities are consistent between assays (if a fish is named F23 in assay 3, is it the exact same fish as the one named F23 in assay 5?
 If so, put "true" in the list, otherwise, use "false")
     - [EXPERIMENT DETAILS] assay_labels
-    - (optional) [EXPERIMENT DETAILS] experiment_name
-        - Active experiment name
+        - List of integers, indicates which time points or conditions were measured (-1 is preinjury, pretreatment, or control.)
-    - (optional) [FOLDERS] cache_root
+    - [FOLDERS] cache_root
+        - Parent folder for the experiment

 3) Run the `calculate_and_plot_everything.py` script